 On a weekly basis student grades will be reviewed by school personnel.
-If a student has a failing grade in the same course over two consecutive grade checks they become ineligible.
+If a student has a failing grade in the same course over two consecutive grade checks or their final course grade is an incomplete or an F, they become ineligible.
 Students may remain eligible by attending at least one Directed Study session every school day until they are passing.

-Students who are ineligible will remain ineligible until they satisfy one of the following conditions: A weekly grade check indicates a passing grade for the course. (or) The student provides the Guidance Office with a School View grade report indicating they are passing.
+Students who are ineligible will remain ineligible until they satisfy one of the following conditions: A weekly grade check indicates a passing grade for the course. (or) The student provides the Guidance Office with a grade report indicating they are passing/passed. (or) Upon completing five consecutive days of directed study upon receiving an incomplete or failing end of term grade.

 The expectation for teachers is that grades are updated online weekly.
-Students are not to harass teachers regarding grading of assignments.
+Students are not to harass be patient with teachers regarding grading of assignments.
 It is acceptable for the grading and online reporting of a grade to take up to five school days.